symfony2admingenerator/GeneratorBundle/Resources/new-doc/admin/builders.md

 ### Filters builder

 The filters builder is used to configure the filters which are displayed on the list view.
-You can read more about the list builder in [it's own documentation page][list-builder].
+You can read more about the filter builder in [it's own documentation page][filter-builder].

 ### Excel builder